julkue/form-components/src/docs/index.md

 ## Getting Started

-After you've installed the components, you need to load and initialize them.
-Create a new class instance of the exported class.
+After you've installed the components, you need to generate the HTML according to each component and load and initialize those you want to use.
+Create a new class instance of the exported class and pass in the element on which you want to initialize the component.
 In case you'd like to dynamically initialize instances, you can use the also exported `selector` string to determine if a component exists.

-For example when using Webpack with ES6:
+For example when you want to embed the radio component using Webpack with ES6:

 ```js
 import '@julmot/form-components/dist/radio-material-like/radio-material-like.css';